 Table 1.
-Specifications of transmission lines and substations subject to improvements 12 Table 2.
-Qualitative classes used to rank hazard.
-16 Table 3.
-Description of the boxes and the project components.
-20 Table 4.
-Summary tables for the box selected 25 Table 5.
-Climate models included in NASA-NEX dataset 27 Table 6.
-Summary of RCP scenarios and future time horizons used in this CRA 27 Table 7.
-CLIMDEX Precipitation Indices used in the project 28 Table 8.
-Summary table showing statistics regarding spread in CMIP6 ensemble predictions for fut ure changes in mean annual precipitation for the FerAnd box 34 Table 9.
-Summary table showing statistics regarding spread in CMIP6 ensemble predictions for fut ure changes in mean temperature for the FerAnd box 34 Table 10.
-Summary table (mean values) for the historical extremes 34 Table 11.
-Percentage change in climate extremes for the SSP scenarios and time horizons compa red to the historical extremes 35 Table 12.
-Average percentage change in climate extreme across all the scenarios and time horizor าร compared to the historical extremes (i.e., summary of Table 11) 35 Table 13.
-Sensitivity to climate hazards of the main project components 36 Table 14.
-Climate risk assessment of the project outputs 47 Table 15.
+Specifications of substations subject to improvements.
+12 Table 2.
+Qualitative classes used to rank hazard 16 Table 3.
+Description of the boxes and the project components 20 Table 4.
+Summary tables for the box selected 26 Table 5.
+Climate models included in NASA-NEX dataset.
+28 Table 6.
+Summary of RCP scenarios and future time horizons used in this CRA 28 Table 7.
+CLIMDEX Precipitation Indices used in the project 29 Table 8.
+Summary table showing statistics regarding spread in CMIP6 ensemble predictions for fu ture changes in mean annual precipitation for the FerAndNam box 35 Table 9.
+Summary table showing statistics regarding spread in CMIP6 ensemble predictions for fu ture changes in mean temperature for the FerAndNam box 35 Table 10.
+Summary table (mean values) for the historical extremes 35 Table 11.
+Percentage change in climate extremes for the SSP scenarios and time horizons compa ared to the historical extremes 36 Table 12.
+Average percentage change in climate extreme across all the scenarios and time horizo ns compared to the historical extremes (i.e., summary of Table 11).
+36 Table 13.
+Sensitivity of power distribution systems to climate hazards 37 Table 14.
+Flood hazard exposure level of the substations.
+Note n.a. denotes not applicable or very / low hazard levels 41 Table 15.
+Climate risk assessment of the project outputs 48 Table 16.
 Potential adaptation options for enhanced climate resilience.
-Table 16.
-Relative share of the adaptation costs based on climate risks' assessment Table 17.
-Budget division as per weightage of each climate hazard 52 Table 18.
-Recommended minimum densities of stations (area in km2 per station) as per WMO 54 Table 19.
-Shortest approximate distance to the nearest meteorological station 55 Table 20.
-Greenhouse gas emissions and removals in 2010-2017 (Source: Updated NDC, 2021) 58 Table 21.
-Carbon emission calculation for Intervention A 59 Table 22.
-Carbon emission calculation for Intervention B 60
+51 Table 17.
+Recommended minimum densities of stations (area in km per station) as per WMO 53 Table 18.
+Shortest approximate distance to the nearest meteorological station 54 Table 19.
+Greenhouse gas emissions and removals in 2010-2017 (Source: Updated NDC, 2021).
+57 Table 20.
+Reduction in greenhouse gas emissions 58